DasLab/KaggleOpenVaccine/data/README.md

-# DeepDeg4
+# DeepDeg4 Data

-* Code for training and inference of mRNA molecule stability models
+* Data used for training the models